mchalupa/dg/doc/CDA.md

 results of the intraprocedural analysis (of course, only if interprocedural analysis is enabled by the options object).

+Also, NTSCD and DOD algorithms can be executed on interprocedural (inlined) CFG (ICFG).
+That is, a one big CFG that contains nodes for all basic blocks/instructions of the program and there are regular intraprocedural edges and also interprocedural edges going between calls and entry blocks/instructions and from returns to return-sites.
+For this functionality, use -cda-icfg.

 ## Tools

 There is the `llvm-cda-dump` tool that dumps the results of control dependence analysis.